 - Homelessness encompasses a range of physical living situations.
-It is more than unsheltered individuals, it includes those who may be couch surfing, subject to domestic abuse, or one paycheque away from eviction. - Without a shared understanding of homelessness, the community lacks a unified approach to addressing the issue, leading to reduced responsibility and the potential for NIMBY-ism (Not In My Backvard) sentiments. - The challenges in downtown Red Deer are mainly attributed to addiction and/or mental health challenges, leading to homelessness. - Addressing the NIMBY-ism barrier in the community is crucial for the productive confrontation of facts and finding meaningful solutions to homelessness.
+It is more than unsheltered individuals, it includes those who may be couch surfing, subject to domestic abuse, or one paycheque away from eviction. - Without a shared understanding of homelessness, the community lacks a unified approach to addressing the issue, leading to reduced responsibility and the potential for NIMBY-ism (Not In My Backyard) sentiments. - The challenges in downtown Red Deer are mainly attributed to addiction and/or mental health challenges, leading to homelessness.